AfrizalSeptiansyah/Customers_Churn_Prediction/README.md

 # Step By Step Solve Problem

 ## Baseline
 I created a baseline using automl to assess the feasibility of the data.
 I use the f1 score as a metric considering there are imbalance case.
+I use class weight to fix it.

 ![label_distribution](https://github.com/AfrizalSeptiansyah/Customers_Churn_Prediction/blob/main/asset/label.png?raw=true)